ancap-ch/from-en/en/Universally Preferable Behaviour/p02_ch02_the_first_test_rape.md

 If it is morally good to be a rapist, and one can only be a rapist by sexually assaulting a victim, then clearly the victim must be morally good by resisting the sexual assault – since if he does not resist, it is by definition not rape, and therefore not virtuous.
 In other words, *attacking* virtue by definition *enables* virtue.
 Thus we have an insurmountable paradox, in which the victim must attack virtue in order to enable virtue – he must resist sexual assault in order to enable the “virtue” of the rapist.
 Thus not only can the rape victim *not* be virtuous, but he must resist and attack “virtue” in order to allow it.

-Insurmountable logical problems thus result from the proposition: “rape is moral.”
+Insurmountable logical problems thus result from the proposition: “rape is moral”.
 Remember, we agreed that a rational theory cannot propose opposite states for the same situation.
 All other things being equal, a rock cannot fall both up and down at the same time, and a valid theory cannot predict that one rock will fall up, while another rock will fall down.

 In the same way, two men in a room must be considered to be in the same situation.
 If only one of them can be good, because goodness is defined as rape, and only one of them can rape at any time, then we have a logical contradiction that cannot be resolved.